Rockestra Theme

-"Rockestra Theme" is the fourth and final single on Wings' final studio album Back to the Egg.
+"Rockestra Theme" is a song by Wings from their final studio album Back to the Egg.
+The song was released as a single in France and Netherlands.

-Recording
+Composition and recording

+The earliest known demo recording of "Rockestra Theme" dates to mid-1974.

 "Rockestra Theme" was recorded on 3 October 1978 at Abbey Road Studios by an all-star collection of musicians dubbed "Rockestra", although the song is technically credited to Wings.
 It was recorded as part of Wings' 1979 album Back to the Egg and released as a single in France.

 Personnel

 Musicians who performed on both this song and on "So Glad To See You Here" included: Denny Laine, Laurence Juber, David Gilmour, Hank Marvin, Pete Townshend (guitars), Steve Holley, John Bonham, Kenney Jones (drums), Paul McCartney (piano, bass), John Paul Jones, Ronnie Lane, Bruce Thomas (basses), Gary Brooker, Linda McCartney, Tony Ashton (keyboards), Speedy Acquaye, Tony Carr, Ray Cooper, Morris Pert (percussion), Howie Casey, Tony Dorsey, Steve Howard, Thaddeus Richard (horns).

 One person taken out of the Rockestra supergroup was Jeff Beck.
 After being asked by McCartney to participate, Beck requested to be able to have veto power over his own guitar contributions.
 McCartney subsequently withdrew Beck's invitation.

 In a 2001 interview on VH1, McCartney said Keith Moon was to have taken part in "Rockestra" but died one month before the recording sessions took place.
-Kenney Jones, who replaced Moon on drums within The Who, appeared instead.
+Kenney Jones, who replaced Moon on drums within the Who, appeared instead.
 Wings' drummer Steve Holley described the recording session as "daunting".